 Prescription eye drops can decrease eye pressure by slowing the production of fluids within the eye or improving the drainage flow.
-This may not be right for every patient because of the varying side effects; your eye care professional will provide the treatment option that is right for your condition.
+Individual results may vary.

 Symptoms of Glaucoma

 Glaucoma often develops with no symptoms, making it impossible for patients to detect until significant (and irreversible) damage has been done.
-For this reason, it is important to frequently be checked by an eye doctor for ocular hypertension (an irregularly high amount of intraocular pressure that can signal a person is at high risk for glaucoma).
+For this reason, it is important to frequently be checked by an eye doctor for ocular hypertension (a condition with high pressure in the eye which can mean a person is at high risk for glaucoma).

 In the case of acute closed angle glaucoma, symptoms will be sudden and severe, including:

 - Blurred vision

 - Rainbow haloes